aaronseq12/DiabetesPredictionTool/README.md

 # Diabetes-Prediction-System

 About me:
-My name is Aaron Sequeira, I am currently pursuing my Btech in Information Technology from Manipal University Jaipur.
+My name is Aaron Sequeira, I am currently pursuing my Btech in Information Technology from Manipal University Jaipur, where I am building a solid foundation in various facets of the field.
+My keen interest spans several domains, including Full stack web development, Cloud Computing with a focus on AWS, Data Analytics, Machine Learning, and Business & Project Management.

+In addition to my technical skills, I am a strong communicator and team player and can work effectively with technical and non-technical stakeholders.
+I am highly motivated and thrive in fast-paced, dynamic environments where I can utilize my skills and expertise to drive positive outcomes.

+I have a proven track record of success in delivering complex technical projects on time and to specification and have a reputation for quickly understanding and solving even the most challenging problems.

+I am motivated to apply my acquired skills and knowledge to address contemporary challenges in our society, creating innovative solutions for the betterment of mankind

 ![home](https://user-images.githubusercontent.com/64016811/198817377-0eef049f-5ef0-414e-97e1-a1cba823346f.png)